Council purchases two properties to help give Kingston’s Green wedge a bright future

-The 31ha Victory Road Park will become a significant regional park within Kingston’s Green Wedge and a key link in Council’s long-planned Chain of Parks project.
+The 31ha Victory Road Park will become a significant regional park within Kingston’s Green Wedge and a key link in Council’s long-planned Sandbelt Open Space Chain of Parks project.

-The Chain of Parks will provide a pathway, linking parks through the Green Wedge from Karkarook Park to Braeside Park and will include a number of open spaces, including the Victory Road Park and the new park being constructed by Council on Elder Street South.
+The Chain of Parks will provide a pathway, linking interconnected parks through the Green Wedge from Karkarook Park to Braeside Park and will include a number of open spaces, including the Victory Road Park in Clayton South and the new park being constructed by Council on Elder Street South in Clarinda.

 Cr Oxley said the recently purchased properties could potentially be used for parkland, sporting fields or market gardens.

-The sites, which total 3.02ha, have been bought using the Green Wedge Fund, which Council has established to fund investments that help bring to life Council’s Green Wedge Plan, which includes the Chain of Parks project.
+The sites, which total 3.02ha, have been bought using the Green Wedge Fund, which Council has established in 2010 to fund investments that help bring to life the Kingston Green Wedge Management Plan, which includes the Sandbelt Open Space Chain of Parks project.

-Cr Oxley said the purchase is part of a major transformation underway in the Green Wedge with Kingston finally seeing the end of the waste industry in our community, with former landfills now being turned into parklands and open space.
-“Council’s Chain of Parks plan is now actually being implemented.”
+Cr Oxley said the purchase is part of a major transformation underway in the Green Wedge with Kingston finally seeing the end of the waste industry in our community, with some former landfills now being turned into parklands and open space and other private sites transitioning to Green Wedge compliant uses.
+“Council’s Chain of Parks plan is being implemented.”

 “By purchasing these two properties Kingston Council is taking yet another step to ensuring a bright future for Kingston’s Green Wedge for the community to enjoy.”

-“Council is also looking forward to working closely with the Victorian Government, which promised during the recent election campaign to invest in Kingston Council’s Chain of Parks trail.”
+“Council is also looking forward to working closely with the Victorian Government, promised $25 million during the recent election campaign to invest in the delivery of the Sandbelt Open Space Chain of Parks.”